Conducting a humanist funeral is a very special task which focuses on a celebration of life of the one who has died

 I live in Stockport and have been a humanist since the mid 1990s.
 This was after many years of reading and thinking about the evidence for God’s existence.

 After many years in the legal profession (finishing as a tribunal judge), I decided in 2011 to retire and reinvent myself – training as a humanist celebrant.
-I am active in humanism and currently Chair of Greater Manchester Humanists and a member of the Board of Trustees of the British Humanist Association.
+I am active in humanism and currently a vice-chair of Greater Manchester Humanists and a member of the Board of Trustees of the British Humanist Association.